omidsrezai/cv-mcp-tools/ocr_imagen_mcp/README.md

 ## Using the MCP Server with Claude Desktop

-To use this **MCP server** with Claude Desktop, follow these steps:
+To use this **MCP server** with Claude Desktop on Mac, follow these steps:

 1. Create the configuration file:
    ```bash